Microsoft completes $69 billion acquisition of Activision Blizzard

 Of course, it will take some time for Activision Blizzard to fully integrate into Xbox Game Studios.
 For now, Xbox has several other games on the way, including Senua’s Saga: Hellblade II, Avowed and a new Microsoft Flight Simulator for 2024, and the next Fable and a new IP called South of Midnight (from Montreal-based We Happy Few developer Compulsion) without any release windows.

-Activision-Blizzard is currently facing ongoing legal issues regarding harassment and workplace culture.
+Activision Blizzard is currently facing ongoing legal issues regarding harassment and workplace culture.
 The company has been accused of enabling “frat boy culture.”
 Legal proceedings and investigations remain underway.
 Meanwhile, CEO Bobby Kotick is also under the microscope for allegedly covering up reports and allegations.
+In an internal email, Microsoft confirmed that Kotick will resign as CEO in 2024 after assisting with the company’s early transitionary phase.

 Image credit: Microsoft